pure-effect v0.8.0 GitHub →

 assert.equal(step2.cmd.name, 'cmdSaveUser');

 You audit by reading the tree.
-No database, no network, no surprises.
+No database, no network.

 06 / install